 Spiro suggests that it’s a delicate balance between acquiring users and generating revenue: “We’ve been working with a company in the Caribbean.
 The major services are there, but their price point is still a high one.
 So the niche services come in at a reduced cost, but you then need to monetize that service.
 The challenge in this business is generally on the user acquisition side.
 Getting to a point where if you’re coming in at a reduced price point, is that going to be a sustainable model after a year or two?”

-Finding the perfect price point and monetization methods can go a long way for acquiring users.
+Finding the perfect price point and monetization methods can go a long way when acquiring users.
 To keep these listeners active, brands must actively monitor user engagement and carefully manage the user journey.

 Managing the User Journey